2019 Junior WRC Championship: Calendar changes

 The 2019 calendar was heavily revised from the 2018 schedule.
 The championship dropped from six rounds to five.
 The Rallies of Portugal and Turkey were removed from the calendar, while events in Italy and Wales were added in their place.

 Route changes

 Organisers of the Tour de Corse announced plans for a new route, with up to three-quarters of the 2019 route being revised from the 2018 rally.

 Entries

 The following crews were entered into the championship:

 Changes

 All teams competed with an identical car built by M-Sport.
 The team announced that a new model of Ford Fiesta was introduced for 2019, one that was still built to R2 specifications, but featured a new engine and drivetrain.
 The new engine package was capable of producing 149 kW of power, up from the 127 kW produced by the engine used in 2018.

-Crews were no longer eligible to score points in the World Rally Championship-3 as the series was discontinued in 2019.
+Crews were no longer eligible to score points in WRC3 as the series was discontinued in 2019.